Baby Boomers May Lose the Option to Stay at Home

 In a study released in December 2015, the U.S. Bureau of Labor Statistics (BLS) stated that the compound annual growth rate for home healthcare services from 2014-2024 will be nearly 5%, the highest among all industries.
 The study cites an aging population and favorable regulatory conditions as the main drivers of this growth.
 Employment creation for a variety of skill levels, from registered nurses to unlicensed private duty caregivers, will add an estimated 760,000 jobs to the economy by 2024.
-But the study does not stop there.
+The study does not stop there.
 It also estimates that, including other kinds of positions revolving around post-accute care, that number may actually be closer to one million new caregiving jobs.
 These staggering estimates eclipse all other industries in the United States, and will put incredible strain on an industry already in short supply of professional caregivers.
 More astounding still, the figures from this study ignore the pool of family caregivers needed to meet the demand.

 The National Association for Home Care and Hospice (NAHC) recently penned an article warning its members about a looming caregiver shortage.
 The article states that while the industry will add nearly one million jobs to meet the demands of our aging population, the average demographic of a caregiver – women between the ages of 25 to 64 – is only expected to grow by one percent.
-This means that by 2024 there will be a catastrophic lack of available labor to fill the positions needed for home care.
+This means that by 2024 there will be a critical lack of available labor to fill the caregiving positions needed for home care.
 The shortage is already beginning to affect home care providers who, according to an NAHC survey, reported the caregiver shortage as a top threat to their future growth and viability.
 In many parts of the country, the labor pool of available caregiving professionals has dropped below sustainable levels, forcing agencies to find alternative means to meet their clients’ needs.

 What may further squeeze the home care industry is the fact that other healthcare services will experience rapid growth as well.
-This will created more competition for qualified labor, especially in regards to home health services.
+This will create more competition for qualified labor, especially in regards to home health services.
 To make matters worse, a looming nurse shortage in the U.S., predicted years ago, will further constrain the labor market and access to qualified labor.
 Assuming every nurse who joins the profession remains, the numbers simply do not work.
 At some point in the very near future, the pool of applicants of qualified caregiving professionals will not meet the demands of the industry.
 In this scenario, the expected growth of home care as a service will be stopped in its tracks.
 Costs will rise, and only the wealthiest seniors will be able to afford to stay at home.

 Are There Any Proposed Solutions to the Caregiver Shortage?